TUMFTM/BETOS_Framework/README.md

 This repository provides the open-source code for the operation simulation of battery-electric trucks (BET) in long-haul applications.
 The simulation framework belongs to the following research articles:
 Optimizing the Journey: Dynamic Charging Strategies for Battery-Electric Trucks in Long-Haul Transport
-Authors: M.Zaehringer, O.Teichert, J.Schneider, G.Balke, M.Lienkamp
+Authors: M.Zaehringer, O.Teichert, G.Balke, J.Schneider, M.Lienkamp
 DOI: https://doi.org/10.3390/en17040973

-## General information of the repository

 ## Necessary Python Packages and Libraries:
 We recommend Python 3.7 to 3.10 to run the code.